FredHutch/s3uploader/README.md

 The point of this program is to be able to operate without scratch space in AWS batch.

-Because it is designed to be used at Fred Hutch, where all buckets require that uploads have Server Side Encryption enabled (with the AES256 algorithm), `s3uploader` automatically turns this on.
+Users at Fred Hutch must always supply the option `-s AES256` because buckets at Fred Hutch require server-side encryption with this algorithm.

 If your analysis is simple and uses a program that takes one input and writes one output, and can read from STDIN and write to STDOUT,